tstillwell/swiss-tournament-planner/README.md

 ##### Testing the Schema

-Now the schema is set up successfully, you can test it using the unit_test script
+Now the schema is set up successfully, you can test it using the unit test script

-`python tournament_sql.py`
+`python tournament_test.py`

 If all the tests pasts you should see the test messages and